The EUROPEAN SOCIETY OF INTENSIVE CARE MEDICINE COVID-19 Project (UNITE-COVID ed2021)

 When?

-Select the day between January 1st and June 1st 2021 with the highest number of critically ill COVID-19 patients in the unit or in any other area in the hospital under the care of the critical care team
+One day to be selected between January 1st and June 1st 2021 with the highest number of critically ill COVID-19 patients in the unit or in any other area in the hospital under the care of the critical care team

 Study duration: 1 day (with 60-day follow up)